 The Difference Between Sugar and Added Sugar on a Nutrition Label

 Have you heard someone say fruit has too much sugar?
+This is one of the most common questions about nutrition I get as a dietitian.
 It's easy to get confused by which sugars you should limit.
 Thankfully, a new labeling requirement will help you decipher the difference between natural sugar and added sugar (and will help you feel better about whipping up this all-fruit chocolate banana nice cream or a berry almond cocoa smoothie!)
 Get the details about the nutrition label change in my interview with Eat This, Not That.